Recommended Ages 6-13

 Boys and Girls Ice Hockey Camp also features specialized goalkeeping coaching in the morning skill session.
 Each goalie will have one-on-one work with the goalkeeping instructor, working specifically on skating, body position, rebound control, and stick skills.
 Please indicate if you are a goalie in the application.

 Full equipment is needed.
 Each camper also should have a second stick to be used for off-ice activities (shooting, street hockey, skill work) on pavement.

 The Ice Hockey Camp is run in the Babson Skating Center where the Varsity, Club, and Women’s hockey teams compete.
 Campers use the locker rooms to change into and out of their hockey equipment during the camp day.
 Staff members are always available to help the younger campers with skates and hockey equipment.

 Jamie Rice, Camp Director

 Head Hockey Coach, Babson College

-Jamie Rice begins his 25th year as a college hockey coach and 10th as director of the youth ice hockey camp.
-He has spent the last 20 years coaching in the MSTP and for USA Hockey at their national festivals and the 2007 U.S. National Junior Camp.
+Jamie Rice begins his 28th year as a college hockey coach and 13th as director of the youth ice hockey camp.
+He has spent the last 22 years coaching in the MSTP and for USA Hockey at their national festivals and the 2007 U.S. National Junior Camp.
 Rice is a respected speaker and presents at level I-IV coaching clinics throughout the year for both Massachusetts and USA Hockey.
-He has been coaching in the summer at camps across the country for the last 26 years, and his passion for youth hockey and player development is evident every day at camp.
+He has been coaching in summer camps across the country for the last 29 years, and his passion for youth hockey and player development is evident every day at camp.
 While at Babson as a player and now as coach, Rice has led the Babson College hockey program to great success, including league championships in 2007, 2009, 2013, and 2014.
 He has been selected twice as NE DIII Coach of the Year and ECAC East Coach of the Year.
 Rice also has been a youth hockey coach at the select and town level for the last ten years from Learn to Play to Bantam.